wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-08-18-linkedin-puzzle/seven.png" />

-I took the original image and, based on the values in the result array, placed queens (marked as "Q" above) in the image.
-It looks like a valid solution to the puzzle that satisfies all the constraints.(Please ignore the small ‘x’ in the image above, it was just a placeholder in the original image.)
+I took the original image and, based on the values in the `result` array, placed queens (marked as "Q" above) in the image.
+It looks like a valid solution to the puzzle that satisfies all the constraints.
+(Please ignore the small ‘x’ in the image above, it was just a placeholder in the original image.)

 Just for fun and curiosity, I wanted to find all solutions to the puzzle without the region constraint, that is, to find all valid queen placements where exactly one queen is placed in each row and column, and no two queens are adjacent, including diagonally.

-[This code](https://github.com/wyounas/linkedin_queens/blob/main/queens_wo_region.pml) does that, and it reports 5242 solutions to the puzzle when we drop the region constraint (please note that if you run this, it'll generate as many trail files as there are solutions).
+[This code](https://github.com/wyounas/linkedin_queens/blob/main/queens_wo_region.pml) does that, and it reports 5242 solutions to the puzzle when we drop the region constraint for a `8 x 8` grid (please note that if you run this, it'll generate as many trail files as there are solutions).

 In the end, I’d say that Spin’s support for nondeterminism is quite powerful and it can be leveraged to solve certain kinds of problems in an elegant way.